mcmtilman/SwiftPuLP/README.md

     init(_ name: String, objective: Objective? = nil, constraints: [(constraint: LinearConstraint, name: String)]

-Each constraint is associated here with a label, which may be empty.
+Each constraint is associated with a label, which may be empty.

 #### Objective